Generation

 --playwright

-: Enable Playwright to capture UI activities (default: false)--runtime
+: Enable Playwright to capture UI activities (default: false)--playwright-output

 Additional Flags: